alefore/edge/README.md

 the first completion.
 See section 7.2.22 for more information on how to create a dictionary file.

-4.2.
+### 4.2.
 Deleting contents

-Press "d" to delete the current character.
+Press "d" to enter delete mode.
+The section to be deleted will be highlighted.

-The actual meaning varies depending on the active structure (section 6.1) as described in the subsections.

-The "[" or "]" modifiers (section 6.2) alter this behavior, causing "d" to only delete until the beginning or end of the current structure.
-For "[", we say that we're deleting "backwards"; for "]", "forwards"; if neither "[" nor "]" are active, we say that we're both deleting backwards and forwards.
+Press "\n" to confirm and execute the deletion, or Esc to abort it and leave the buffer unmodified.

+You can select modifiers in the delete mode (before pressing "\n").
 For example:

-- To delete from the current position to the end of line, use: "e]d"
+*   To delete from the current position to the end of line, use: "e"
-- With the cursor in a series of space characters, to delete until the beginning of the next workd, use: "w[d"
+*   To delete the next 5 words (starting from the current position(, use: "5w"

-4.2.1.
+#### 4.2.1.
 Deleting words

-When the structure is set to Word, "d" deletes the current word.
-The contents of variable word_characters section 7.2.xxx) are used to specify the list of characters that are considered part of a word.
+When deleting words, the contents of variable `word_characters` section 7.2.xxx) are used to specify the list of characters that are considered part of a word.
 If the cursor position is in a non-word character, characters will be deleted until the beginning of the word, and then the "delete word" command will run).

-4.2.1.
-Deleting line

-When the structure is set to Line, "d" deletes the current line.

-The strength modifier affects the behavior as follows.
-The word_characters variable of the buffer is used to decide which characters are considered spaces.

-- Very weak: Stops deleting after the first (last) sequence of non-word characters from the beginning (end) of the line.

-- Weak: Similar to Default, but does not delete the newline character that follows the line.

-- Default: If we're deleting backwards, deletes until the beginning of the line (including any initial spaces).
-The newline character from the preceeding line is preserved.

-      If we're deleting forwards, deletes until (including) the newline character that follows the current line.

-- Strong: If we're deleting backwards, deletes everything from (including) the newline character from the preceeding line.

-      Like Default, if we're deleting forwards, deletes until the newline character that follows the current line.

-- Very strong: Similar to Strong but both forwards and backwards keeps deleting non-word characters from adjacent lines.

-4.2.3.
-Deleting a buffer

-Buffer: deletes the contents of the current buffer.
-If you want to close the current buffer, see section 5.8.

-4.3.
+### 4.3.
 Pasting characters

 Press "p" to paste the last contents deleted by the delete command.

 Whenever "d" deletes some contents, they go to a special buffer called "- paste buffer".
-You could modify the contents in this buffer directly to alter what "p" will paste.
+You can modify the contents in this buffer directly to alter what "p" will paste.

 The insertion modifier (section 6.5) will specify if insert should preserve the contents that follow the cursor (default) or replace them as you type.

-This behavior is affected by variable delete_into_paste_buffer (section 7.2.26).
+This behavior is affected by variable `delete_into_paste_buffer` (section 7.2.26).

-4.4.
+### 4.4.
 Undo & Redo

 Edge maintains full undo history.
 Press "u" to undo the last edition.
 Navigation commands (that only alter the cursor position but not the contents of